Alvirne High School

-Alvirne High School is located in the town of Hudson, New Hampshire, United States, with an enrollment of approximately 1,300 students from grades 9–12.
 Alvirne gets its name from a prominent Hudson family, the Alfred and Virginia Hills family, who left a large piece of property to the town in the early 20th century to provide land for the building of a high school.
-A portmanteau of their names (Alfred and Virginia and their son Ned) provides the name for the school.
+A portmanteau of their names (Alfred and Virginia) provides the name for the school.
 The school mascot is the bronco, and the school colors are maroon and gold.